 Everplans Review: A Step-by-Step Guide to Using Everplans

 If you were to pass away tomorrow, would your family know your wishes or where your important documents are?
-These are questions Everplans hopes to help you answer.
+Everplans helps you provide these answers for your loved ones, along with other important details about your estate.

-Everplans is a digital vault for storing and organizing all of your estate planning documents and other important information, like how you pay your utility bills and your funeral preferences.
-Then, you can securely share it with trusted family and friends.
-All for just $75 per year.
+Everplans is a digital vault for storing and organizing all of your estate planning documents, instructions, and other information, such as your utility bill account information and funeral preferences.
+You can also securely share it with trusted family and friends.
+All for just $99.99 per year.

-Everplans isn’t alone in this market, but they have created a comprehensive and easy solution for older adults, or anyone, who wants to be proactive about their end-of-life planning.
-Everplans iOS mobile app rollout that began in December 2021 has given them an edge on some of their closest competitors.
+Everplans isn’t alone in this market, but it’s a comprehensive and easy-to-use solution for older adults (or anyone else) who want to be proactive about their end-of-life planning.
+In addition, Everplans’ iOS mobile app makes the service even more convenient and accessible.

 Pro Tip: Getting your documents in order is just one important part of estate planning.
 Want to see what else your estate plan might be missing?
 Visit our guide to estate planning.